The Story of Mandala

 It was amazing to see how my sister would weave their colors to construct a new mandala every year.
 Upon completion, it lasted only a few hours or days, as the sand would slowly disperse with the breeze.

 I'm really proud of this design, I think my sister would have loved it too.

 It wasn’t until I read about mandalas that I could begin to understand their meaning.
 To me, a mandala is a representation, a representation of the universe in its totality, a universe that can include the world around us (the cosmos), or just be our self (the person).

-My Chakra Mandala rings are “inner” mandalas that represent the person.
-Each ring includes the seven colors of chakra, an ancient framework for recognizing the energies in a woman’s body, extending radially and allowing the wearer to progress through each chakra as prayers to a rosary.
+My Chakra Mandala designs are “inner” mandalas that represent the person.
+Each design includes the seven colors of chakra, an ancient framework for recognizing the energies in a woman’s body, extending radially and allowing the wearer to progress through each chakra as prayers to a rosary.